-In order to allow MARA students the opportunity to customize their program based on their own interests, students will select 9 units of electives from the MLIS, Informatics, and/or MARA offerings.
+MARA students customize their program based on their own interests by selecting 12 units of electives from MLIS, Informatics, and/or MARA offerings.

 - Students interested in taking courses from the MLIS program, must select from a pre-approved list of approximately 46 courses and then complete the MLIS electives form.